peplin/redmine_create_wiki_page/README.md

    Enter.
 The wiki page you are currently on will be used as the parent for the new page.

+## Contributors

+* Christopher Peplin
+* Daigo UCHIYAMA

-## Author and License
+## License

-This plugin was authored by Chris peplin, and is published under the BSD license.
+This plugin is published under the BSD license.